Zelensky says negotiators have 'begun to discuss' possible Putin meeting

 Ukraine has been pleading with its Western backers to send weapons for its troops and to withstand daily Russian attacks.

-As part of a deal that allows European states to buy U.S. weaponry and give it to Kyiv, Zelensky said his country was working to secure funding for 10 Patriot air defense systems.
+As part of a deal that allows European states to buy U.S. weaponry and give it to Kyiv, Zelensky said his country was working to secure funding for 10 Patriot air defence systems.

 "The President of the United States will be transferring, selling these systems to us.
 Our task is to find funding for all 10 systems," Zelensky said.